There’s something about the summer that begs you to rejuvenate.

 5. Take a break

-For some kids (and parents), it’s been a looooooong academic year.
+For most kids (and parents), it’s been a looooooong academic school year.
 And they’re exhausted.

-The last thing you want to do is burnout during the summer, right before the school year starts.
+The last thing you want to do is burnout during the summer, right before the school year begins.

 If you’ve had a jam-packed year and you want to take a break before jumping in the musical year again, take that much-needed break.